zamanianlab/ZamanianLabDocs/docs/updating.md

       `git clone https://github.com/zamanianlab/ZamanianLabDocs.git`

 3. Create and edit a Markdown file
     - Use previous documentation as a guide
     - Save in `/docs/` with the `.md` extension
+    - Use the GitHub [cheatsheet](https://guides.github.com/pdfs/markdown-cheatsheet-online.pdf) for reference

 4. Push to GitHub